TarodBOFH/springboot-kotlin-gradle-template/README.md

 If multi module setup is used, modules can override default versions either by adding a `buildscript` with a `apply(from = "<local.versions.file>")` closure, by adding custom`extra` properties to `buildscript` closure, or by adding a default `versions.gradle.kts` on the root of the module.

+## Docker

+There is a Dockerfile to build the project with docker but there's a more advanced version on `docker/app/Dockerfile` that uses layered jars to and optimizes build times by reusing layers.

+The latter also creates an app image and can also be run with `run.sh` or `run.bat` scripts.

+Please check your host configuration for ports and so before running any docker command.